wzl778633/vanIsLord/README.md

 Currently 2 main contributors are working for this project.
 <a href="https://github.com/wzl778633/vanIsLord/graphs/contributors">
-Tom "Van" Wang & YiXing "Star_xyz" Wu
+Tom "Van" Wang & YiXing "Star-xyz" Wu
 </a>

 We will welcome any contribution for this project!